James Buchanan: Secretary of State

-Buchanan was offered the position of Secretary of State in the Polk administration or, as the alternative, a seat on the Supreme Court, to compensate him for his support in the election campaign but also in order to eliminate him as an internal party rival.
+Buchanan was offered the position of Secretary of State in the Polk administration or a seat on the Supreme Court in recognition of his support in the election campaign.
 He accepted the State Department post and served for the duration of Polk's single term in office.
-During his tenure, the United States recorded its largest territorial gain in history through the Oregon Treaty and the Treaty of Guadalupe Hidalgo, which included territory that is now Texas, California, Nevada, New Mexico, Arizona, Utah, and Colorado.
+During his tenure, the United States recorded its largest territorial expansion through the Oregon Treaty and the Treaty of Guadalupe Hidalgo.
 In negotiations with Britain over Oregon, Buchanan initially favored the 49th parallel as the boundary of Oregon Territory, while Polk called for a more northerly boundary line.
-When Northern Democrats rallied around the popular slogan Fifty-Four Forty or Fight ("54°40′ or war") in the 1844 election campaign, Buchanan adopted this position, but later followed Polk's direction, leading to the Oregon Compromise of 1846, which established the 49th parallel as the boundary in the Pacific Northwest.
+He later adopted a more expansionist position aligned with Fifty-Four Forty or Fight, before ultimately supporting the Oregon Compromise of 1846, which established the 49th parallel as the boundary in the Pacific Northwest.

-In regards to Mexico, Buchanan maintained a dubious view that its attack on American troops on the other side of the Rio Grande in April 1846 constituted a border violation and a legitimate reason for war.
-During the Mexican-American War, Buchanan initially advised against claiming territory south of the Rio Grande, fearing war with Britain and France.
-However, as the war came to an end, Buchanan changed his mind and argued for the annexation of further territory, arguing that Mexico was to blame for the war and that the compensation negotiated for the American losses was too low.
-Buchanan sought the nomination at the 1848 Democratic National Convention, as Polk had promised to serve only one term, but he only won the support of the Pennsylvania and Virginia delegations, so Senator Lewis Cass of Michigan was nominated.
+Buchanan believed that Mexico's April 1846 attack on American troops on the other side of the Rio Grande constituted a border violation and a legitimate reason for war.
+During the Mexican–American War, he initially advised against claiming territory south of the Rio Grande, fearing war with Britain and France.
+As the war came to an end, Buchanan changed his position and argued for the annexation of further territory, stating that Mexico was responsible for the war and that the compensation was too low.
+Buchanan sought the nomination at the 1848 Democratic National Convention, as Polk had promised to serve only one term.
+He won the support of only the Pennsylvania and Virginia delegations, and Senator Lewis Cass of Michigan was nominated.